-- Align the selvedges and keep the grain straight on each layer.
+- Align the selvages and keep the grain straight on each layer.

 - Keep each layer smooth and wrinkle free (even if it means taking the time to iron the fabric).

 Break down the steps to your project.
-For the Keep Cool Neck Scarves the directions are broken down in steps that work well.
+For the Keep Cool Neck Scarves, the directions are broken down into steps that work well.